-We offer one-to-one career counselling appointments and occasional group workshops to help you consider your study options to reach your full career potential.
+We offer one-to-one appointments for career advice, as well as occasional group workshops to help you consider your study options to reach your full career potential.

 'Ready to study' workshop

 The Ready to Study workshop is ideal for future students who want to develop further skills to re-enter the workforce and/or establish a career.

 The workshops cover topics such as: